abraunegg/onedrive/docs/USAGE.md

 ### How to 'skip' directories from syncing?
 There are several mechanisms available to 'skip' a directory from the sync process:
-*   Utilise 'skip_dir' to configure what directories to skip
+*   Utilise 'skip_dir' to configure what directories to skip.
+Refer to above for configuration advice.
 *   Utilise 'sync_list' to configure what files and directories to sync, and what should be exluded

 One further method is to add a '.nosync' empty file to any folder.
 When this file is present, adding `--check-for-nosync` to your command line will now make the sync process skip any folder where the '.nosync' file is present.